radumarias/rencrypt-python/README.md

 `block_index`, `aad` and `nonce` are optional.

-On each encrypt operation (`seal_in_place*()`) it will generate a cryptographically secure random nonce using `ChaCha20`.
+If `nonce` is not provided, on each encrypt operation (`seal_in_place*()`) it will generate a cryptographically secure random nonce using `ChaCha20`.
 You can also provide your own nonce, there is an example below.

 # Security

 - **The total number of invocations of the encryption functions (`seal_in_place*()`) shall not exceed `2^32`, including all nonce lengths and all instances of `Cipher` with the given key.
 Following this guideline, only `4,294,967,296` messages with random nonces can be encrypted under a given key.
 While this bound is high, it's possible to encounter in practice, and systems which might reach it should consider alternatives to purely random nonces, like a counter or a combination of a random nonce + counter.**
-- **When encrypting more than one block you should provide `block_index` as it's more secure because it ensures the order of the blocks was not changed in ciphertexts.**
+- **When encrypting more than one block you should provide `block_index` as it's more secure because it ensures the order of the blocks was not changed in ciphertext.**
 - **When you encrypt files it's more secure to generate a random number per file and include that in AAD, this will prevent ciphertext blocks from being swapped between files.**
 - **For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.
 Also it's important to zeroize the data when not used anymore.**
 - **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**